subdavis/selfhosted/README.md

 * May need to [install or symlink resolvconf](https://superuser.com/questions/1500691/usr-bin-wg-quick-line-31-resolvconf-command-not-found-wireguard-debian)
 * Need to avoid [overlapping subnets](https://www.reddit.com/r/WireGuard/comments/bp01ci/connecting_to_services_through_vpn_when_the/).
 * Set MTU down to 1280 for issues with cellular networks, on BOTH sides of the connection.
+  * Update: As of September 19, had to drop to 1250 for TMobile LTE to work....

 * My subnet is `192.168.48.0/20`
 * The mask is `255.255.240.0`